 Chronic malnutrition happens over time and is the result of multiple factors.
 We can group these factors into three constellations:

-- Nutrition and Health.
 This set of factors focuses on the period we call the “first 1000 days” – the short window that includes pregnancy and the first two years of a child’s life.
 In rural Guatemala, low birth weight is associated with poor nutrition during pregnancy.
-Other factors that influence health and nutrition outcomes in an infant or toddler include breastfeeding practices, whether the child suffers frequent bouts of disease, and the quality of their diet and nutritional intake through age two.
+Other factors that influence health and nutrition outcomes in an infant or toddler include breast feeding practices, whether the child suffers frequent bouts of disease, and the quality of their diet and nutritional intake through age two.

-- Environmental.
 The lack of clean water and poor sanitation in most homes leads to high rates of diarrheal disease.
 Indoor air pollution causes a high incidence of respiratory disease.
 Young children spend large quantities of time with their mothers in closed, unventilated kitchens where food is cooked over open fires.
 Respiratory and diarrheal diseases compromise children’s immune systems and reduce nutrient absorption.
-Other environmental factors include limited access to productive agricultural land, and the adverse effects of climate change on production resulting in crop destruction and pre- and post-harvest losses.
+Other environmental factors include limited access to productive agricultural land, and the adverse effects of climate change on production regulating in crops destruction and pre- and post-harvest losses.

 The graphic below illustrates the problem of malnutrition and its root causes on a global scale.
-These same issues are part of the situation in Guatemala.
+These same issues are part of the public health context of Guatemala.
 To reduce chronic malnutrition over the long term, our work needs to address these fundamental issues—poverty and the status of women.